Cheetah Chrome: Autobiography

 In 2009, after repeated suggestions that he write a book from a friend who worked at Voyageur Press in Minneapolis, Minnesota, Chrome relented and submitted a sample chapter to them in spring 2009.
 He signed a book deal with Voyageur and began writing his autobiography.
 In September 2010, Cheetah Chrome: A Dead Boy's Tale from the Front Lines of Punk Rock was published.

 Chrome participated in the February/ West Coast and April/ Midwest-East Coast "Cleveland Confidential Book Tour" with fellow Cleveland musicians and authors Mike Hudson of The Pagans and Bob Pfeiffer of Human Switchboard.
 Stops included the Experience Music Project in Seattle, the Rock and Roll Hall of Fame in Cleveland, Exile on Bowery @ Bowery Electric in NYC and the Grammy Museum at L.A.
 Live in Los Angeles.

 Other related endeavors

-In 2013, an American-made motion picture titled CBGB was released.
+In 2013, a U.S.-made motion picture titled CBGB was released.
 Actor Rupert Grint portrayed Chrome, while Justin Bartha portrayed Stiv Bators.
-Chrome himself makes a cameo appearance in the film as well.
+Chrome himself made a cameo appearance in the film as well.

+Personal life and death

+Chrome was born in Cleveland, Ohio, on February 18, 1955, and in his later years lived in Nashville, Tennessee, with his wife Anna O'Connor and third son.

+Eugene O'Connor died in Nashville on September 13, 2026, at the age of 71.
+Dead Boys had planned a debut album tour to mark its 50th anniversary.